 Why study this subject:

-Media studies is a most interesting subject which explores the way in which a range of media (including Music video, Advertising, TV, Radio, Film, and online media) make meaning and can be interpreted by audiences, and also how media industries operate to create media products and market them.
+Media Studies is an interesting subject that explores the way a range of media (including music videos, advertising, television, radio, film, and online media) make meaning and can be interpreted by audiences as well as how media industries operate to create media products and market them.

 In year 12 the course is divided into two parts: